SWE443-TeamRed/open-bank/kanban/ToDo/Create_Account_Class.md

   depositing money, withdrawing money, transfering money between accounts, and seeding accounts.

+  Test any and all methods created to ensure they work as intended.

   Note:
   - We may be encorporating a boolean flag to determine if the account is an admin console.